Your Guide To Conducting A Change Readiness Assessment (With Template)

 Data Analysis and Pattern Recognition

 AI algorithms can process vast amounts of organisational data, identifying patterns and correlations that might not be apparent to human analysts.
-By analysing historical data, AI can discern trends related to past change initiatives, employee responses, and the success factors.
+By analysing historical data, AI can discern trends related to past change initiatives, employee responses, and success factors.
 This analysis provides valuable context, enabling organisations to make informed decisions and tailor their current change strategies based on historical patterns of success and failure.

 Sentiment Analysis